Daniel Canónico: Career

 In his rookie year, Canónico posted a 3–3 record with a 1.56 earned run average in 52 innings pitched.
 He then played briefly for the Gavilanes de Maracaibo in 1935 and returned to the Senadores the next year, playing exclusively as an outfielder/infielder, committing only one error in 55 chances at second base, good enough for a .982 fielding percentage.
 After that, he focused entirely on pitching.
 Canónico was aware that his first step should be to set priorities.
 He then intimidated the batters, even without being a power pitcher.
 Besides his curve, he developed an unpredictable sinkerball that moved away from hitters, while his average fastball and changeup were secondary pitches.
 Nevertheless, he was unable to pitch regularly due to arm issues.

-In 1937 Canónico moved to the Patriotas de Venezuela, playing for them four years before joining the Vargas (1941), Magallanes (1942–43) Victoria (1943–44) and Los Sapos (1945) squads.
+In 1937 Canónico moved to the Patriotas de Venezuela, playing for them four years before joining the Vargas (1941), Magallanes (1942–43) Victoria (1943–44) and Los Sapos (1945) clubs.
 His most productive season came in 1945, when he amassed a mark of 11–1.
 Overall, he posted a 40–18 record with a 2.62 earned run average (ERA) during his seven seasons in the league.